 My Loan Portfolio on PeerStreet

 When I first started writing this post, I was going to just take a screenshot directly from the “Positions” tab in the dashboard I shared above, but then realized that there were a few metrics that I wanted to be able to track and share with all of you.
-So, I exported the positions to Excel and added the information I wanted to see.
+So I exported the positions to Excel and added the information I wanted to see and show.

-I should point out that I chose to use $2,000 per loan based on the size of the account.
+I should point out that I chose to use $2,000 per loan based on the size of my account.
 As I mentioned above, I opened this account with $50,000, and I decided that I didn’t want any one loan to make up more than 5% of the portfolio.
-At the time, this puts each loan at 4% of the total portfolio value.
-Since then I transferred another $19,000 and some change, which has diluted the size of each loan to about 2.8% of the total portfolio value.
+At the time, this put each loan at 4% of the total portfolio value.
+Since then I invested another $19,000 and some change, which has diluted the size of each loan to about 2.8% of the total portfolio value.